 Where a link to sensitive data is shared (e.g. to a document), the patient has to verify their identity by typing in the date of birth.

-For more detailed information on sending texts and documents with Accurx, please see here.
+For more detailed information on sending texts and documents with Accurx, please follow the link here.

 Who has access to patient data and what data do they have access to?